Recurse Center

 To see what's going on at RC, or to host an event yourself, check out our calendar.
 If you're interested in hosting an event but don't know how, check out the event hosting guide on our wiki.

-If you host an event, or are here late at night or after an event and the space is messy, please help us out by moving tables and chairs back to their original places, by bagging up any garbage, by making sure there aren't dishes in the sink, running the dishwasher for the night, and clearing any food or pizza boxes that are lying about.
+If you host an event—or if you’re here late and the space is messy—please help us keep the hub clean and tidy.
+You can do this by moving tables and chairs back to their original places, bagging up garbage, making sure there aren't dishes in the sink, running the dishwasher, and clearing any food or pizza boxes that are lying around.

 The RC network